microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-01 - Basic Application/Feature 1 - Manage Todo List/User Story 2 - Remove Item from List.md

 <details>
 <summary>click <b>here</b> if you are running in Codespaces</summary>

 If you are using a Codespaces, please go into the repo that you created for this project and start the codespace by directly clicking on the Codespace name.
-In the case of the image below, the Codespace is named _symmetrical computing-machine_.
-Note however, that each Codespace auto-generates a unique name for that code space so your Codespace name will be different.
+In the image below, the Codespace is named _symmetrical computing-machine_.
+Note however, each Codespace auto-generates a unique name for each instance so your Codespace name will be different.

 ![Start Codespaces](/Track_1_ToDo_App/content-images/github-start-codespace.png)

-This will take you directly into a online visual studio code environment.
+This will take you directly into a online Visual Studio Code environment.

 ![online visual studio code](/Track_1_ToDo_App/content-images/github-start-codespace-02.png)
 </details>